gulfiliz/gulfiliz.github.io/_posts/2024-11-09-the-measurement-problem.md

 $$\quad + \beta|\text{down}\rangle|\text{device reads down}\rangle|\text{you see down}\rangle$$

 Both terms are real.
 Both exist.
-You — the observer — also split into two branches.
+You, the observer, also split into two branches.
 One of you sees UP.
 One sees DOWN.

 There is no collapse because there is no need for collapse.